 In the land of sauces, mole is royalty.
 The Mexican marinade is wonderfully complex, with a host of styles that involve long lists of comforting ingredients.
-It can be slathered on everything from chicken and pork to mushrooms and tofu.
+It can be slathered on everything from chicken and pork ribs to mushrooms and tofu.
 Generally, mole is rich and earthy, with a bit of a kick and spices like chili pepper, cinnamon, and cumin.
-It’s something of an everything-but-the-kitchen-sink type of sauce that puts a dent in the pantry, but comes together beautifully.
+It’s something of an everything-but-the-kitchen-sink type of sauce that puts a dent in your pantry organization but comes together beautifully.

 Two Mexican states compete for the title of mole creator to this day in Oaxaca and Puebla.
 Like so many great dishes, mole’s impetus is believed to be the ingenuity and resourcefulness of poor folks.
 A popular genesis story for the sauce takes place at the Covenant of Santa Clara in Puebla where nuns were forced to quickly assemble a dish for a visiting archbishop.
 A witches’ brew of sorts, the hastily made concoction included chili peppers, nuts, old bread, and some chocolate.
 They drizzled it over turkey and blew the archbishop’s mind.